-DBH will allocate funding to develop and further expand the District's Comprehensive School-Based Behavioral Health System in the District's schools that have been identified as the Cohort schools based on behavioral health indicators.
+DBH will allocate funding to develop and further expand the District's Comprehensive School- Based Behavioral Health System in the District's schools that have been identified as the Cohort schools based on behavioral health indicators.
 The school-based behavioral health services will be aligned with the behavioral health unmet needs/gaps within the school.
 And, the array of services include prevention, early intervention and treatment.
 The selected schools will participate in a Community of Practice (CoP) collaborative framework to leverage school, provider, and agency expertise around successful interventions, provide opportunities to learn and adopt additional evidence-based practices, and help both schools and providers build capacity to increase collaboration and coordination.
 Additionally, the selected schools will participate in the overall evaluation of the implementation.

-This RFA focuses on DC public charter schools that have not been partnered with a Community Based Organization through the School Behavioral Health Program and do not have an agreement with DBH to place a DBH-hired behavioral health provider placed at their school.
+This RFA focuses on DC public charter schools that:

+- a. have not been partnered with a Community Based Organization (CBO) through the School Behavioral Health Program or - b. have been partnered with a CBO yet have had a clinician vacancy for 12 months or more as of 9/30/2023 or - c. have had a CBO partnership disruption.